-• Determine "In Violation" or "Not In Violation".
-The Hearing Chair shall gather and meet with the Hearing Panel, who shall apply the Preponderance of Evidence standard to render a decision, by majority concurrence, as to whether this policy and/or other policies have been violated.
+- Determine "In Violation" or "Not In Violation".
+The Hearing Chair shall gather and meet with the Hearing Panel, who shall apply the Preponderance of Evidence standard to render a decision, by majority concurrence, as to whether this policy and/or other policies have been violated. - If "In Violation," Gather Sanctioning Information.
+If this policy and/or other policies are determined to have been violated, The Hearing Chair shall obtain Sanctioning Information, including: - o Any written impact or mitigation statements that may have already been provided; and - o Any items from Respondent's student files deemed appropriate by the Dean for Students or Director of Housing and Residence Life, for consideration in sanctioning (potentially including, but not limited to, disciplinary history records and criminal records). - If "In Violation," Determine Sanctions.
+If this policy and/or other policies are determined to have been violated, the Hearing Chair shall gather and meet with the Hearing Panel, who shall determine sanctions by majority concurrence and through use of the following references:

-- If "In Violation," Gather Sanctioning Information.
-If this policy and/or other policies are determined to have been violated, The Hearing Chair shall obtain Sanctioning Information, including: - o Any written impact or mitigation statements that may have already been provided; and - Any items from Respondent's student files deemed appropriate by the Dean for Students or Associate Dean of Students - Policies, Procedures, and Student Conduct, for consideration in sanctioning (potentially including, but not limited to, disciplinary history records, criminal records, and police reports). - If "In Violation," Determine Sanctions.
-If this policy and/or other policies are determined to have been violated, the Hearing Chair shall gather and meet with the Hearing Panel, who shall determine sanctions by majority concurrence and through use of the following references: - o The "Sanctions" and "Sanctioning Guidance" portions of the "Student Freedom, Responsibility, and Accountability" section of this handbook, which discuss and offer guidance concerning possible sanctions; - o Any gathered Sanctioning Information (discussed above); and - o Consultation with the Dean for Students or Associate Dean of Students Policies, Procedures, and Student Conduct, concerning the types of options that are available for sanctioning.
+- o The "Sanctions" and "Sanctioning Guidance" portions of the "Student Freedom, Responsibility, and Accountability" section of this handbook, which discuss and offer guidance concerning possible sanctions; - Discussed or suggested sanctions do not reflect an exhaustive list of all possible sanctions but do reflect a range of consideration, ranging from warnings and censures to suspension, expulsion, and revocation of rights, privileges, conferred degrees, etc. - o Any gathered Sanctioning Information (discussed above); and - o Consultation with the Dean for Students or Director of Housing and Residence Life, concerning the types of options that are available for sanctioning.